JanHerca/urantiapedia/output/wikijs/en/article/Kathleen_Swadling/Sharing_God_the_Sublime_Consciousness_of_Knowing_God.md

 Jesus was able to touch so many people in his everyday life because he always showed an interest in them.
 He would ask them questions and draw them out.
 I'd like to share some gems from _The Urantia Book_ about friendship to illustrate this important point:

 > _Isolation tends to exhaust the energy charge of the soul.
 Association with one's fellows is essential to the renewal of the zest for life and is indispensable to the maintenance of the courage to fight those battles consequent upon the ascent to the higher levels of human living.
 Friendship enhances the joys and glorifees the triumphs of life.
 Loving and intimate human associations tend to rob suffering of its sorrow and hardship of much of its bitterness.
-The presence of a friend enhances all beauty and exalts every goodness._ [[UB 160:2.8](/en/The_Urantia_Book/160#p2_8)]
+The presence of a friend enhances all beauty and exalts every goodness._ <a id="a182_537"></a>[[UB 160:2.8](/en/The_Urantia_Book/160#p2_8)]

 > _There was something gracious and inspiring about the personality of Jesus which invariably attracted young people.
 He always made them feel at ease in his presence.
-Perhaps his great secret in getting along with them consisted in the twofold fact that he was always interested in what they were doing, while be seldom offered them advice unless they asked for it._ [[UB 129:1.9](/en/The_Urantia_Book/129#p1_9)]
+Perhaps his great secret in getting along with them consisted in the twofold fact that he was always interested in what they were doing, while be seldom offered them advice unless they asked for it._ <a id="a184_368"></a>[[UB 129:1.9](/en/The_Urantia_Book/129#p1_9)]

-> _When Ganid inquired what one could do to make friends, having noticed that the majority of persons whom they chanced to meet were attracted to Jesus, his teacher said: “Become interested in your fellows; learn how to love them and watch for the opportunity to do something for them which you are sure they want done,” and then be quoted the olden Jewish proverb—“A man who would have friends must show himself friendly.”_ [[UB 130:7.2](/en/The_Urantia_Book/130#p7_2)]
+> _When Ganid inquired what one could do to make friends, having noticed that the majority of persons whom they chanced to meet were attracted to Jesus, his teacher said: “Become interested in your fellows; learn how to love them and watch for the opportunity to do something for them which you are sure they want done,” and then be quoted the olden Jewish proverb—“A man who would have friends must show himself friendly.”_ <a id="a186_425"></a>[[UB 130:7.2](/en/The_Urantia_Book/130#p7_2)]

 Take heed of the words from the Master himself: “_Become interested in your fellows . . ._”

 > _Train your memory to hold in sacred trust the strength—giving and worth—while episodes of life, which you can recall at will for your pleasure and edification.
 Thus build up for yourself and in yourself reserve galleries of beauty, goodness, and artistic grandeur.
-But the noblest of all memories are the treasured recollections of the great moments of a superb friendship._ [[UB 160:4.12](/en/The_Urantia_Book/160#p4_12)]
+But the noblest of all memories are the treasured recollections of the great moments of a superb friendship._ <a id="a190_378"></a>[[UB 160:4.12](/en/The_Urantia_Book/160#p4_12)]

 > _These high levels of human living are attained in the supreme love of God and in the unselfish love of man.
 If you love your fellow men, you must have discovered their values.
 Jesus loved men so much because be placed such a bigh value upon them.
 You can best discover values in your associates by discovering their motivation.
 If some one irritates you, causes feelings of resentment, you should sympathetically seek to discern his viempoint, his reasons for such objectionable conduct.
-If once you understand your neighbor, you will become tolerant, and this tolerance will grow into friendship and ripen into love._ [[UB 100:4.4](/en/The_Urantia_Book/100#p4_4)]
+If once you understand your neighbor, you will become tolerant, and this tolerance will grow into friendship and ripen into love._ <a id="a192_622"></a>[[UB 100:4.4](/en/The_Urantia_Book/100#p4_4)]

 > _Jesus could belp men so much because be loved them so sincerely.
 He truly loved each man, each woman, and each child.
 He could be such a true friend because of his remarkable insight—he knew so fully what was in the heart and in the mind of man.
 He was an interested and keen observer.
-He was an expert in the comprebension of human need, clever in detecting human longings._ [[UB 171:7.4](/en/The_Urantia_Book/171#p7_4)]
+He was an expert in the comprebension of human need, clever in detecting human longings._ <a id="a194_379"></a>[[UB 171:7.4](/en/The_Urantia_Book/171#p7_4)]

 When people are so used to being lonely and isolated and overlooked and ignored-even though they may be surrounded by a multitude of their fellow human beings, and then someone comes along and takes a genuine interest in them for **who** they are, that person may be touched and may feel stimulated because someone has taken a genuine interest in him.